teamrevspace/athena-v1/README.md

-# Example OOT project for Dev Board Micro
+# OOT project for Dev Board Micro

-This is a "Hello World" out-of-tree project for the [Coral Dev Board Micro](https://coral.ai/products/dev-board-micro).
+This is a out-of-tree project for the [Coral Dev Board Micro](https://coral.ai/products/dev-board-micro).

 This serves as a starting point for your own